gptix/is-this-poisonous/README.md

 ## Get Data

 I downloaded data from UCI, then imported it into a Pandas dataframe, and did some initial checking of the data.
-This dataset is very well structured and documented.
+This data set is very well structured and documented.

 I then split the data into the target (poisonousness) and features (the facts noticed, used to predict toxicity).

-I also split the data into three sets: one for training models, one for validating trained models, and a third for final testing after validaation.
+I also split the data into three sets: one for training models, one for validating trained models, and a third for final testing after validation.

 ## Baseline